New in July, 2018:

 To help your decisions, the Details box provides graphs, which show our predictions of costs and revenue for your selections.
 As you move the slider, the diagrams change accordingly.

-The goal of Incentive Recommendation is to make sure the revenue you are foregoing with the incentives is not wasted.
+The goal of Incentive Recommendation is to make sure the revenue you miss out on through incentives is not wasted.
 If our algorithm decides that a recipient has a good probability of making a purchase, the incentive placeholder will be removed and they will not see that content.

 The missing incentive will be replaced by an empty (white) pixel; you should therefore add the incentive placeholder in such a way that the email will still look good if it is not there.
 But you also have the option to replace the incentive placeholder with some other content intended for recipients who do not need any incentive.